Yoga makes sense… it just does! In the body, the heart-mind, the soul.

 I have a particular passion for anatomy and yoga philosophy, and am thrilled to bring the work of Embodyoga® and the other traditions I’ve studied to the area!

-I’m currently running 200-hour and 300-hour teacher trainings and in-depth studies around the world, as well as teaching classes and offering workshops!
+I currently run 200-hour and 300-hour teacher trainings and in-depth studies around the world, as well as teaching classes and offering workshops, and am working on creating a new 800-hour Yoga Therapeutics program in the near future!

 Come explore your inner space!